Correcting misinformation on social media with a large language model: Methods

-\xhdr{Impact of time} We assessed the impact of time on \oursystem's performance from two perspectives.
-First, we compared three responses by \oursystem~to each tweet, which simulated responding the tweet under different starting times.
-Results in Supplementary Fig.~\ref{supp:figure:impact_time_correction} show that \oursystem~performs similarly (mean$\pm$SD of the overall quality of responses: 8.1$\pm$2.0) when it starts responding the tweet right after appearing on social media, when it follows the starting times of laypeople who produce high-helpfulness responses (median: 13 hours after the tweet was posted; Supplementary Fig.~\ref{supp:figure:dist_note_times}), and when it follows the starting times of laypeople who produce average-helpfulness responses (median: 16 hours after the tweet was posted; Supplementary Fig.~\ref{supp:figure:dist_note_times}).
-Second, we separated tweets posted after September 2021 (n=207) from all tweets (n=232), considering that GPT-4 (\texttt{gpt-4-0613})'s training data is up to September 2021.
+\xhdr{\oursystem~superior performance cannot be explained away by potential training data contamination} We separated tweets posted after September 2021 (n=207) from all tweets (n=232), considering that GPT-4's training data is up to September 2021.
 In other words, tweets posted before and in September 2021, along with its Community Notes data, might have been included in the training data of the GPT-4 that \oursystem~augments.
 If this information was available during GPT-4 training, it may lead to artificially inflated performance that is unlikely to generalize to future tweets, where such information is not available.
-Results in Supplementary Fig.~\ref{supp:figure:impact_time_misinfo} show that \oursystem~performs stably (mean$\pm$SD of the overall quality of corrections: 8.1$\pm$2.0) when responding to all tweets and when responding to tweets posted after September 2021, consistently outperforming GPT-4 and even high-helpfulness responses made by laypeople.
+Results in Supp.~Fig.~\ref{supp:figure:impact_time_misinfo} show that \oursystem~performs stably (mean$\pm$SD of the overall quality of corrections: 8.1$\pm$2.0) when responding to all tweets and when responding to tweets posted after September 2021, consistently outperforming GPT-4 and even high-helpfulness responses from laypeople.

-\xhdr{Impact of retrieval and vision} We have demonstrated that \oursystem~outperforms GPT-4, which can be seen as a variant of \oursystem~that is not augmented by credibility-aware retrieval and vision-enabled (Approach).
-Results in Supplementary Fig.~\ref{supp:figure:impact_retrieval_and_vision} further demonstrate that both the retrieval and vision components are valuable.
+\xhdr{Ablation studies showing effectiveness of proposed retrieval mechanism and multimodal integration} We have demonstrated that \oursystem~outperforms GPT-4, which can be seen as a variant of \oursystem~that is not augmented by the proposed retrieval mechanism and vision-enabled.
+Results in Supp.~Fig.~\ref{supp:figure:impact_retrieval_and_vision} further demonstrate that both the retrieval and vision components are valuable.
 Overall, \oursystem~outperforms its variant that is not augmented by the retrieval by 25\% and its variant that is not vision-enabled by 33\% in the quality of generated responses.